-The TPS2046 and TPS2056 dual power-distribution switches are intended for applications where heavy capacitive loads and short circuits are likely.
-These devices incorporate in single packages two 135-m $\Omega$ N-channel MOSFET high-side power switches for power-distribution systems that require multiple power switches.
-Each switch is controlled by a logic enable compatible with 5-V and 3-V logic.
-Gate drive is provided by an internal charge pump that controls the power-switch rise times and fall times to minimize current surges during switching.
+The TPS2042 and TPS2052 dual power distribution switches are intended for applications where heavy capacitive loads and short circuits are likely to be encountered.
+The TPS2042 and the TPS2052 incorporate in single packages two 135-m Ω N-channel MOSFET high-side power switches for power distribution systems that require multiple power switches.
+Each switch is controlled by a logic enable that is compatible with 5-V logic and 3-V logic.
+Gate drive is provided by an internal charge pump designed to control the power-switch rise times and fall times to minimize current surges during switching.
 The charge pump requires no external components and allows operation from supplies as low as 2.7 V.

-When the output load exceeds the current-limit threshold or a short is present, the TPS2046 and TPS2056 limit the output current to a safe level by switching into a constant-current mode, pulling the overcurrent $(\overline{OCx})$ logic output low.
-When continuous heavy overloads and short circuits increase the power dissipation in the switch causing the junction temperature to rise, a thermal protection circuit shuts off the switch in overcurrent to prevent damage.
+When the output load exceeds the current-limit threshold or a short is present, the TPS2042 and TPS2052 limit the output current to a safe level by switching into a constant-current mode, pulling the overcurrent (\overline{OCx}) logic output low.
+When continuous heavy overloads and short circuits increase the power dissipation in the switch causing the junction temperature to rise, a thermal protection circuit shuts off the switch to prevent damage.
 Recovery from a thermal shutdown is automatic once the device has cooled sufficiently.
 Internal circuitry ensures the switch remains off until valid input voltage is present.

-The TPS2046 and TPS2056 are designed to limit at 0.44-A load.
-These power distribution switches, available in 8-pin small-outline integrated circuit (SOIC) and 8-pin plastic dual-in-line packages (PDIP), operate over an ambient temperature range of -40°C to 85°C.
+The TPS2042 and TPS2052 are designed to limit at 0.9-A load.
+These power distribution switches are available in 8-pin small-outline integrated circuit (SOIC) and 8-pin plastic dual-in-line packages (PDIP) and operate over an ambient temperature range of -40°C to 85°C.